Of all the nutrients that vegans must pay attention to, Vitamin B12 is at the very top of the list.

 Of all the nutrients that vegans should pay attention to, Vitamin B12 belongs at the very top of the list.
 It is essential for nervous system health, so every vegan needs to take this nutrient seriously.
 People with B12 deficiency risk developing numerous conditions ranging from worrisome to horrific.

 Only animal-based foods, or supplemented vegan foods, contain Vitamin B12.
 Unfortified vegan foods contain virtually none of this nutrient.
-Oddly, deficiencies often take several years to arise.
+Yet deficiencies often take several years to become evident.
 That’s because the liver stores comparatively large amounts of B12.
-This makes it dangerous to be complacent about finding a reliable source of B12 since deficiency can creep up over time, silently doing damage before symptoms arise.
+Deficiency can creep up over time, silently doing damage before symptoms arise.
+Additional time can pass, with yet more harm inflicted, before a B12 deficiency is diagnosed.

 Should People on a Vegan Diet Take a Vitamin B12 Supplement?